nate-dkz/MacOS/Commands.md

 # Introduction
-Welcome to my GitHub repository!
 This file contains a collection of useful MacOS commands that I have compiled.
-These commands are a great resource for anyone looking to improve their productivity and efficiency while working on a Mac.
-I hope that these commands will be helpful to you.
-Feel free to browse through the file and use any of the commands that you find useful.
-If you have any questions or suggestions, don't hesitate to contact me.
+I will continue to add to this file as I discover new commands which I have found useful.

 <details>
 <summary><b><font size="+1">System</font></b></summary>